mt-digital/UncMod/README.md

 # UncMod: Model supporting "Different forms of uncertainty differently affect the evolution of social learning"

-It is a truism that social learning evolved to help individuals identify beneficail behaviors in their environment when there is uncertainty.
+It is a common truism that social learning evolved to help individuals identify beneficail behaviors in their environment when there is uncertainty.
 This is often summarized as the _copy when uncertain_ strategy.
 Yet it is not clear what forms of uncertainty are most important or how different forms of